lbrenman/github-monitor-ai-agent-a2a-helloworld/README.md

 ## Getting the NOTIFIER_URL

-1. Open the `slack-notifier-agent` Codespace
+1. Open the `slack-notifier-agent-ai-agent-a2a-helloworld` Codespace
 2. Click the **Ports** tab in VS Code
 3. Find port `3100`
 4. Set visibility to **Public**